 - Wash vigorously in hot water until clean.

 - Dry in the sun.
-Dispose of all wastewater from water sources and never throw it in your garden or into a compost heap.
+Dispose of all wastewater from water sources, and never throw it in your garden or a compost heap.

-Alternatively, if the grid is still available, simply take the cloth out of the bucket and throw it into your washing machine separate from another laundry.
+Alternatively, if the grid is still available, take the cloth out of the bucket and throw it into your washing machine, separate from another laundry.
 Again, boiling water is recommended.

-I do not recommend bleach because of the damage it does to the cloth, and it’s much more useful for more significant necessities like purifying water.
-This is the method I would choose for keeping clean during a survival situation since it’s simple, reusable, and the cloth can be used for a variety of other purposes when clean.
+I do not recommend bleach because of its damage to the cloth, and it’s much more useful for more significant necessities like purifying water.
+This is the method I would choose for keeping clean during a survival situation since it’s simple and reusable, and the cloth can be used for various other purposes when clean.

 Using Water Instead of Toilet Paper

 An electronic bidet.
-Note the jet of water intended to be fired at your behind.
+Note the jet of water is intended to be fired at your behind.

 Thus far, you’ve seen different materials that can replace the mighty power of toilet paper.
+Many modern homes can have their toilets equipped with a bidet: a nozzle that directs water in an arc that thoroughly cleans any mess right off your behind.
 However, many countries go without wiping altogether!
 Instead, they turn to a simple hygienic rinsing for their cleanliness needs.
-Many modern homes can have their toilets equipped with a bidet: basically a nozzle that directs water in an arc that thoroughly cleans any mess right off your behind.

 However, relying on an electronic bidet drawing on pressurized water to clean you is unrealistic when it comes to preparedness.
 That’s why many have created their own manually powered versions of the concept.

-These can range from a small squeeze bottle with a squirt nozzle on end (useful for bug-out bags or minimal water use) to a full-size hand-pump with a gallon-sized reservoir to draw upon.
-Once you’re clean, all you need is a small cloth to dry off with, which can be washed along with all your other clothing since it won’t be soiled with leavings.
+These can range from a small squeeze bottle with a squirt nozzle on end (useful for bug-out bags or minimal water use) to a full-size hand pump with a gallon-sized reservoir to draw upon.
+Once you’re clean, all you need is a small cloth to dry off, which can be washed along with all your other clothing since it won’t be soiled with leavings.

 The only issue I have with these is the total reliance on a water supply to keep these in use.
 Cloths can be used dry and left to be cleaned later if necessary, but a pump only works if there’s water available to spray.
-If you have constant, easy access to clean water, these are great, but if the water is already a burden on your planning, I will stick with wiping over spraying.
+These are great if you have constant, easy access to clean water, but if the water is already a burden on your planning, I will stick with wiping over spraying.

-As much as we rely on toilet paper for our cleanliness, its days are numbered once an emergency sets in.
+As much as we rely on toilet paper for cleanliness, our days are numbered once an emergency sets in.
 Keeping your options open is vital to staying clean and comfortable, and these reusable solutions might keep you from trading your valuable preps away to save your butt.